Mamaroneck station: Station layout

+The station has two side platforms, 10 cars long, which serve the outer tracks for the four-track Northeast Corridor.
+There are 623 parking spaces, including a combination of MNR and municipal operated metered and permit parking areas.
+Much of the parking capacity is not directly adjacent to the station.
+The station platforms are accessible to the disabled via ramps, but the station is not considered completely compliant with ADA requirements in that the route between platforms is difficult, and vehicular drop-off is suggested.

 History

 The former Romanesque station building, near the north end of the inbound (to Grand Central Terminal) platform, was constructed in 1888, making it the second oldest surviving station building on the New Haven Line, according to a plaque inside the building.
 It was also a replacement for the original Mamaroneck New York and New Haven Railroad station built in 1848 across Mamaroneck Avenue on the corner of Mount Pleasant and Bishop Avenues.
 The original station at Mamaroneck burned in February 1889.

 The station building was originally located at track level next to the New York, New Haven and Hartford Railroad (NH) platforms.
 The building was moved down an embankment to its present location in the 1920s to accommodate the construction of the New York, Westchester and Boston Railway (NYW&B) and separate tunnels connected the building to the respective railroad's platforms.
 A second NYW&B depot was also built in the Larchmont Gardens neighborhood to the northeast, which today is a Girl Scout building.
 Subsequent to the abandonment of the NYW&B in 1937, the area formerly occupied by the building and NYW&B platforms and tracks was converted to parking, and the building remained at the bottom of the embankment on Station Plaza, adjacent to Columbus Park.
 The tunnel to the NYW&B was sealed, and the exits to the former NYW&B platforms covered.
 The tunnel to the NH platforms remained open.
 Unlike many other stations on the line, the Mamaroneck station does not include a pedestrian overpass.
 The NYW&B tunnel became a wine cellar following the renovation of the station building, and its repurposing as a restaurant.